 As you can see in the image above, people generally prefer to use Messenger in texting a lot more than traditional SMS.
 Messenger’s user experience is also significantly more intuitive than SMS.
 With inbuilt UI elements like carousels, quick response buttons, and even checkout cards, your customers can start and complete orders right in Messenger without ever having to leave the app.

 However, while Messenger is so hugely popular, it doesn’t mean you have to abandon it.
 Instead, what you can do is to synergize the two media of communication and get the best out of both.
 The great thing is that both means of communication can be automated, and can work together.

-We set up an AI-powered data collection system that provided Cold Stone Lockport with an easy way to capture online orders.
+We set up a customized chatbot that provided Cold Stone Lockport with an easy way to capture online orders.
 We made it very easy for their prospective customers to start and complete orders right in Facebook Messenger, without the need to rely heavily on websites or mobile apps, which typically have high drop-off rates.

 In 30 days, from just one campaign, Cold Stone Lockport received:

-Re-targeting is a digital marketing technique that puts your restaurant back on the radar for users who have already interacted with your ad.
-Re-targeting with SMS automation helps you schedule text messages ahead of time and reconnect with these users with great offers.
-Doing so saves time while keeping your restaurant top-of-mind long after that initial contact.
+Retargeting is a digital marketing technique that puts your restaurant back on the radar for users who have already interacted with your ad.
+Retargeting ads help you reconnect with these users and keeps your restaurant top-of-mind long after that initial contact.

-With artificial intelligence marketing powered by SMS automation, you can collect data and make targeted moves to specific customer sets through direct messages, text messaging, and ads super easily.
+With artificial intelligence marketing powered by chatbots and SMS automation, you can collect data and make targeted moves to specific customer sets through direct messages, text messaging, and ads super easily.